ALLEY CAT RESCUE

 Types:

-• Cats with Type I feline diabetes have high glucose concentrations because of decreased insulin production.
+• Cats with Type I feline diabetes have high glucose concentrations because insulin-producing cells in the pancreas are killed by the immune system.

 Feline diabetes is a common endocrine disorder in cats, affecting approximately 1 in 200 cats (Bloom & Rand, 2014).
 Feline diabetes is also more likely to affect males.
 Thankfully for cat owners, veterinarians’ understanding of feline diabetes has increased dramatically in the past 10 years and more options are available for treatment.